Lawhy/Lawhy.github.io/_posts/projects/2021-1-11-Ox-SRUK-OntoAlign.md

   - <del>Prominent discrepancy between the reported results and our results?</del>

 - About Entity Alignment survey:
-  - Can we use part of the UMLS mappings as seed? **Nope, stick on the unsupervised setting.**
+  - Can we use part of the UMLS mappings as seed?
+Ans: Nope, stick on the unsupervised setting.
-  - Previous work unsupervised/semi-supervised?  **It's distant supervision (considered as unsupervised).**
+  - Previous work unsupervised/semi-supervised?
+Ans: It's distant supervision (considered as unsupervised).

 **Key Points**